Free standard shipping on all orders

 Remember that temper tantrums are a form of communication.
 If your child expresses frustration or distress when they feel they aren’t being understood, this is completely normal.
 Maybe they throw their toys and stomp off -- maybe they yell.
 Remember that this is an important stage of development and will cease once they further cultivate their language skills.

 As you navigate the tumultuous time of toddlerhood, remember to celebrate all the baby steps.
-Your bub is becoming a little person, and it couldn’t be more exciting.
+Your baby is now becoming a little person, and it couldn’t be more exciting.
 Thanks again to Michelle for sitting down with us to share her expertise.
 Want to connect with her?
-She can be reached at thrivingtoddler@gmail.com
+She can be reached at thrivingtoddler@gmail.com.

 LittleOak has been nourishing children for many years and feeds millions of infants, babies and children across the globe each and every day, in countries such as Australia, New Zealand and Singapore.
 In the US, we're proud to have our FDA compliant Toddler Milk available for families.